muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 *TODO.*

-## Perl: Rakudo / Perl 6
+## Perl 6 / Raku

 [https://perl6.org](https://perl6.org)

 Perl 6 has a direct `Any` analogy which is provided by the Perl 6 class `Any`.

 Perl 6 has a direct `Boolean` analogy which is provided by the Perl 6 enumeration `Bool`.

 Perl 6 has a direct `Integer` analogy which is provided by the Perl 6 class `Int`.

 Perl 6 has a direct `Fraction` analogy which is provided by the Perl 6 class `FatRat`.

 Perl 6 has a direct `Bits` analogy which is provided by the Perl 6 role class `Blob`, or specifically by a composing class that uses a list of